Nadia Ahmad Samdin: Political career

+During the 2025 general election, Nadia remained in the PAP team, led by Senior Minister Lee Hsien Loong, contesting Ang Mo Kio GRC against People's Power Party (PPP) and new party Singapore United Party (SUP) in a three way contest.
+The PAP team won the contest with almost 79 percent of the vote with the other two parties receiving around 10 percent each.
+Nadia is part of the Government Parliamentary Committee under Sustainability and the Environment where she serves as deputy chairman since 2025.

 Community service

 Nadia used to be a district councillor in the South East Community Development Council and a panel advisor in the Youth Courts.

 She is currently on the board of the People's Association and the Public Transport Council.

+Personal life

+Nadia is married with a son.